sgireddy/SHACKSparkKafkaCassandra/readme.md

 8. Start Kafka Server

         kafka-server-start.sh $KAFKA_HOME/config/server.properties
-9. Either you need to start & stop ZooKeeper each time or use David's instructions below to setup as services
+9. Either you need to start & stop ZooKeeper each time or use David's instructions (link provided under references) to setup as services

         kafka-server-stop.sh
         zookeeper-server-stop.sh